Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Conclusions

-Thus, it is important that resonances, and in particular possible crossings through resonant islands, to be taken into consideration with novel state-of-the-art methods (see e.g. Ref. \cite{Pan:2023wau}).
+Thus, it is important that resonances, and in particular possible crossings through resonant islands, to be taken into consideration with novel state-of-the-art methods (see e.g. Ref. \cite{Pan:2023wau,Dyson:2025dlj}).
 Since GW modeling of generic Kerr EMRIs is a highly active subject of research, so does the GW modeling of resonant-island crossings should be explored for non-vacuum, general-relativistic spinning EMRIs.
 The combination of environmental effects, resonances, and astrophysical chaos, could form, in the future, the amalgamation of a well-explored branch of precise GW modeling for realistic EMRIs within astrophysical environments.
-One, though, needs to stay cautious for potential modifications of gravity, or supermassive exotic compact object primaries, in order to avoid degeneracies between environmental and non-GR chaotic effects in EMRIs.
+One, though, needs to stay cautious for potential modifications of gravity, supermassive exotic compact object primaries, or triple systems \cite{Cardoso:2021vjq,Kuntz:2021hhm,Kuntz:2021ohi,Kuntz:2022onu,Camilloni:2023xvf,Camilloni:2023rra,Grilli:2024fds,Cocco:2025adu}, in order to avoid numerous degeneracies.